 When you look at the success of passing 599f in California, the foie gras battles in California and Chicago and other cities, and Proposition 10 in Florida and Proposition 204 in Arizona, what convergence of factors made these successes possible?
 What challenges/barriers still exist in ensuring these and other legislative measures continue to be effective?

 In all these cases, a clear abuse was identified and made known to a large number of citizens, a simple remedy was proposed, and mechanisms existed for legislation to move forward.
 In the case of 599f in California and the foie gras laws in California and Chicago, we had strong leadership who worked hard to advance their proposals through the legislative process.
 In Florida and Arizona, we were able to place issues on the ballot through citizens’ initiatives, and in each case, a solid majority voted to ban cruel farming practices.

-became a dirty word because people were made aware of how calves are treated to produce it.
+I think veal became a dirty word because people were made aware of how calves are treated to produce it.
 Other meats are the result of similar cruelties, and also deserve a tainted image.
 I believe most people would be appalled to learn how chickens, turkeys, pigs, dairy cows, and other animals are treated to produce meat, milk, and eggs.
 There will likely be efforts to market veal and other meats as “humane,” but these claims should be questioned.
-Do the words humane
+Do the words humane and slaughter fit together?